qba73/rivers/README.md

 # rivers

-Project Rivers provides gRPC and REST API for reading water level and temperature data from stations located in rivers in Ireland.
+Project Rivers provides REST API for reading water level and temperature data from stations located in rivers in Ireland.